In-depth reviews

 BMW iX3 reliability & problems

-As the first UK cars only arrived in showrooms in summer 2021, it’s a little early to understand how reliable – or not – BMW’s first electric SUV might be.
-Historically, however, the brand has only recorded average performances in the annual Driver Power survey – and in more recent years it has finished nearer the bottom of the pack for owner satisfaction.
+Historically, BMW has only recorded average performances in the annual Driver Power survey – and in more recent years it has finished nearer the bottom of the pack for owner satisfaction.

-In 2022, the BMW X3 finished 71st out of 75 on the best cars to own list, while the German brand placed 16th out of 29 manufacturers.
-Owners in previous years have also suggested their cars could be more reliable, as well as cheaper to maintain.
+BMW X3 owners in previous years have suggested their cars could be more reliable, as well as cheaper to maintain.
 However, as the iX3 is fully electric, with fewer moving parts and no traditional combustion engine, it is less likely to go wrong at least.

 Safety